 6 Tips to Help You Conserve Energy This Summer

 Let’s admit it- this summer heat can make you want to stay inside and crank up the A/C. However, running your thermostat constantly or cooler than usual can significantly increase your electric bill.
-If you are looking for ways to start cutting down on your electric usage, try these tips to help you conserve energy and beat the heat!
+Remember, as temperatures climb, your energy bills don’t have to.
+These 6 tips to help you conserve energy this summer will not only help reduce your monthly costs but also promote eco-conscious living.
+Whether you're a homeowner, seller, or simply want to cut back, these tips on energy conservation can make a big impact.

-- Set the temperature 4 degrees higher when you will be away from home for more than 4 hours.
+- Set the temperature 4 degrees higher when you’re away from home for more than 4 hours.

 2. Keep the Room Cool